BananaAccounting/General/ImportApps/GPX/README.md

 # GPX import apps

-With the new file format [JCSV](https://doc8.banana.ch/en/node/8400) developed by Banana Software it is possible to add any kind of data as tables in a Banana.
+With the new file format [JCSV](https://doc8.banana.ch/en/node/8400) developed by Banana Software it is possible to add any kind of data as tables in a Banana accounting file.

 ## From table to .gpx file
-Starting from a table in Banana document the apps retrieve the data, create and then export **.gpx** files ([GPS Exchange Format](https://en.wikipedia.org/wiki/GPS_Exchange_Format)).
+Starting from a table in Banana document the apps retrieves the data, creates and then exports **.gpx** files ([GPS Exchange Format](https://en.wikipedia.org/wiki/GPS_Exchange_Format)).

 Using the appropriate BananaApp it is possible to retrieve the desired .gpx file.